 The Roth IRA Conversion Ladder

 The key to sustained early withdrawals from your TSP and your Roth IRA in your 40s and 50s is rolling the TSP balance over to a traditional IRA and then converting it to a Roth IRA.
-The entire balance of the TSP can be rolled over to a traditional IRA at any time, but a partial withdrawal (for a rollover) can only be done once during your life.
-The good news is that you can not only rollover your TSP to a traditional IRA, but you can also roll over your Roth TSP to a Roth IRA.
+The entire balance of the TSP can be rolled over to a traditional IRA at any time, or you can do a partial withdrawal (for a rollover) and convert a portion of your TSP balance to an IRA.
+The good news is that you can not only roll over your TSP to a traditional IRA, but you can also roll over your Roth TSP to a Roth IRA.

 Once a TSP balance has been rolled over to a traditional IRA, the conversion ladder can begin.
 Each year you’ll convert some of the traditional IRA to a Roth IRA.
 The amount of each year’s conversion will be your annual “funding gap” before you reach age 59½.
-CFP Michael Kitces points out that once the amount which is converted has been in the Roth IRA account for five tax years, then it can be withdrawn tax-free.
+CFP Michael Kitces points out that once the converted amount has been in the Roth IRA account for five tax years, it can be withdrawn tax-free.

 The amount can be converted any time during a tax year (1 January – 31 December), and the five-year waiting period is considered to start on 1 January.
 If you do a Roth IRA conversion any time during 2014 then the amount of that conversion can be withdrawn– tax-free and penalty-free– any time after 1 January 2019.